Kevinparashar/motadata-AI-sdk-2.0/src/ai_gateway/README.md

 - **gateway.py**: Main gateway interface that provides a unified API for interacting with AI models, handling requests, and managing connections
 - **input_output.py**: Data preprocessing and post-processing utilities for transforming input data into model-compatible formats and processing model outputs
-- **model_integration.py**: Integration logic for different AI models and providers (OpenAI, Anthropic, local models, etc.), handling provider-specific configurations and API calls
+- **model_integration.py**: Integration logic with LiteLLM for unified access to multiple AI models and providers (OpenAI, Anthropic, Gemini, etc.), handling provider-specific configurations and API calls
 - **prompt_manager.py**: Prompt management system for handling prompt templates, fine-tuning configurations, and dynamic prompt generation

 ## HOW